DRIVING ADVICE, ECO DRIVING

 If fitted on the vehicle, the navigation system provides additional information.

-To obtain optimum consumption levels, a warning light on the instrument panel lets you know the best time to move up a gear, or down a gear for vehicles where this is fitted:
+To obtain optimum consumption levels, a warning light on the instrument panel lets you know the best time to move up or down a gear:

 - average fuel consumption;

 - number of miles/kilometres travelled;

 - number of miles/kilometres saved.
 This corresponds to driving without fuel consumption (deceleration and/or foot off the accelerator pedal).